 Shelters are ports and bays where boats can easily find refuge in adverse weather conditions and where the crew members can be safely disembarked.
 Such shelters must be made known by the Organizing Committee to all crews as part of the information to crews.
-Shelters may be very dependent on the tidal, wind and current conditions.
+Shelters may be very dependent on the tidal, wind, and current conditions.
 Depending on the conditions, an area may be considered a shelter at a certain time of day only, and may be dangerous and inaccessible at other times.
 Whatever the route followed by the rowers, they must be aware of all the possibilities of access to the shelters in accordance with the navigational limits imposed on their vessel.

-6.1.6 Capsizing
+6.1.6 Crew Safety

-Crews should regularly practice their capsize drill and familiarize themselves with all the steps to ensure the safety of the crew.
+Crews should familiarize themselves with all the steps to ensure the safety of the crew.